-Have you ever dined surrounded by 2,000 year old walls?
+Have you ever slept surrounded by 2,000 year old walls?
 You can do this at the Mercer Hotel Barcelona.
-Part of the Mercer Group, the hotel is in a small palace occupied by a rich family until the hotel chain bought it in 2003.
+Part of the Mercer Group, the hotel is in a small palace that used to be residence of a wealthy family until the hotel chain bought it in 2002.
 It took almost 10 years to refurbish and reveal the magic of the place.

-The oldest parts of the hotel are built around the former Roman walls of the city of Barcino and date from the I Century.
-Other parts of the hotel were re-built and constructed on top of the older Roman structures during the Gothic period and up until the XIX Century.
+What makes the Mercer Barcelona special?
+The fact that the oldest parts of the hotel are built around the former Roman walls of the city of Barcino and date from the I Century.
+Other parts were re-built and constructed on top of the older Roman structures during the Gothic period and up until the XIX Century.

 Mercer Hotel Barcelona: The restaurant and rooms

 The food was excellent but it was made magical by the thought of the history contained in those 4 walls.
 The restaurant is intimate and with the right lighting creating a warm atmosphere.